 IN THE PRESERVING KITCHEN

 It's olive time!
 Our trees are looking fuller this year than ever before but the amount isn't going to be enough for my olive-loving family.
-I used to buy a box full (10kg) of green olives from my local greengrocer which would fill quite a few jars which we would preserve to enjoy later in the year and next year.
-This year I will be collecting olives from Massaros winery, for the workshops being held later in the month.
+I used to buy a box full (10kg) of green olives from my local greengrocer which would fill quite a few jars which we would preserve in different ways to enjoy later in the year and next year.
+Most people don't need to buy olives as they have grown or inherited trees on their properties which might be dripping with this incredibly bitter fruit.

 It's also quince time.
 I still have quince paste left from last year but need to replenish stocks.
 That's an afternoon activity but well worth the effort of peeling those blessedly hard fruits since the paste is a delicious accompaniment to any cheese platter.